melezhik/cv/README.md

 I have a strong skill set related to platform engineering and devops.

-I have built quote a number of internal devops services, tools and automation frameworks covering various aspects of SDLC.
+I have built quite a number of internal devops services, tools and automation frameworks covering various aspects of SDLC.

 I can easily code on many programming languages including Python, Ruby, Perl, Raku, Powershell